Last Updated on

-Yes, we all love grunge style.
+Yes, we all love grunge fashion.
 In fact, more than in the style itself, I’d say we’re enamored with the idea of grunge; the idea that it represents a form of rebellion against mainstream ideologies, that it was fueled by a deep seated need to counter strike capitalist-led materialistic values, and that it, like many subcultures before it, attempted to define itself as the struggle of individuality over the status quo, in a philosophy that translated into an authentic music scene and a real lifestyle.
 How to do grunge sustainably back then was never a question; it was sustainable by nature.

 Grunge style, in fact, belongs to 90’s; it was created by Generation X. But its emergence is inextricably linked with the previous times that spawned it.
 If we think of the 80’s, we think of massive shoulder pads, bright block colours and in general, an OD of ‘flash the cash’ and ‘greed is good’.
 So grunge’s extreme anti-capitalist, anti-consumerist stance starts to make a little more sense – youth everywhere had had enough with the 80’s obsession with money.